PavelCz/pavelcz.github.io/index.md

 # Pavel Czempin

-Master's student at the Technical University of Munich
+CS PhD student at the University of Southern California

 [LinkedIn](linkedin.com/in/pavel-czempin/)